Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            auto input_buffer = xrt::bo(device, buffer_size_in_bytes,bank_grp_arg0);
            auto output_buffer = xrt::bo(device, buffer_size_in_bytes, bank_grp_arg1);

-In the above code ``xrt::bo`` buffer objects are created using the class's constructor.
+In the above code ``xrt::bo`` buffer objects are created using the class constructor.
 Please note the following

 - As no special flags are used a regular buffer will be created.
 - The second argument specifies the buffer size.